HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 	return render(request, 'filelist.html', context)
 ```

-(this needs the adding of "import os" in the top of the file)
+(this needs the adding of "import os" in the top of the file)<br>
-l2: build the path to the folder where the uploads are stored
+l2: build the path to the folder where the uploads are stored<br>
-l3: get all files in the folder using the os library
+l3: get all files in the folder using the os library<br>
-l4: build the 'files' variable used in the html with all the files listed in file_list
+l4: build the 'files' variable used in the html with all the files listed in file_list<br>
 l5: render the html file with the context (the files) as additional parameter

 ### Return uploaded file to user